 Other (please specify): 5.
-If you have never used or no longer use public transportation, please indicate the reason Check all that apply. ns.
-Service is not frequent enough Travel takes too long Service is not offered to the locations I need Service is not reliable Fares are expensive Too far to walk to a bus stop

-- I prefer to drive

-- I am not aware of the public transportation services available

-- Not applicable (I currently use public transportation)

-- Other (please specify):

-- 6. If you currently use public transportation (or expect to use public transportation in the future), what are your top three trip purposes?
+If you have never used or no longer use public transportation, please indicate the reasons.
+Check all that apply.
+Service is not frequent enough Travel takes too long Service is not offered to the locations I need Service is not reliable Fares are expensive Too far to walk to a bus stop I prefer to drive I am not aware of the public transportation services available Not applicable (I currently use public transportation) Other (please specify): 6.
+If you currently use public transportation (or expect to use public transportation in the future), what are your top three trip purposes?
 Please select at most 3 options.

-- Medical appointments

-- Education

-- Employment/training

-- Religious

-- Senior services

-- Grocery

-- Shopping

-- General Shopping

-- Family/friend visits

-- Recreation/entertainment

-- Not applicable (I don't use public transportation)

-- 7. How much do you currently pay for each one-way public transportation trip?

-- Nothing (\$0)

-- Less than \$1

-- \$1.00 to \$1.50

-- \$1.50 to \$2.00

-- More than \$2

-- 8. What is the most that you are willing to pay for a one-way public transportation trip?
+Medical appointments Education Employment/training Religious Senior services Grocery Shopping General Shopping Family/friend visits Recreation/entertainment Not applicable (I don't use public transportation) Other (please specify): 7.
+How much do you currently pay for each one-way public transportation trip?
+Nothing (\$0) Less than \$1 \$1.00 to \$1.50 \$1.50 to \$2.00 More than \$2 8.
+What is the most that you are willing to pay for a one-way public transportation trip?
+Nothing (\$0) Less than \$1 \$1.00 to \$1.50

-- Nothing (\$0)

-- Less than \$1

-- \$1.00 to \$1.50

-- \$1.50 to \$2.00

-- More than \$2.00

-- 9. How much do you spend on public transportation each month?
+9. How much do you spend on public transportation each month?
 (Skip if not applicable)